 If you already have a business brand, is it worth creating a personal brand too?
 As with most things in life, there are two sides to the argument.

-The pros of personal branding
+The pros of a personal brand

-Personal branding can be incredibly important if you are a freelance trainer who works without the support of a team.
+Personal branding can be incredibly important if you’re a freelance trainer who works without the support of a team.
 By building a personal brand, you can create expectations with clients about your values, skills, experience and what it’s like to work with you.
 The difference between whether or not you secure a training contract can come down to chemistry with your clients – do they feel you will personally be a good fit for their organisation?
 Building your personal brand can help you build a positive first impression.

-Personal branding can keep you and your authenticity at the core of your business, and help you build on the ‘like, trust and know factor’ that is key to bookings, repeat business, and referrals.
 For the sake of transparency, if you do decide to build a personal brand, you should create most of your own content as people expect personal brands to come with a personal touch.
 That’s not to say you can’t outsource key tasks but you should maintain a high level of input as customers of your personal brand will expect this.

 Reasons you might think twice about personal branding

-As a solopreneur, you might find it harder to gain traction with a personal brand initially as people won’t know who you are or what you do, whereas a business brand can make this more obvious.
+As a solopreneur, you might find it harder to gain traction with a person-centred brand initially as people won’t know who you are or what you do, whereas a business brand can make this more obvious.
 Over time, however, a personal brand has the appeal of a backstory, history and personal involvement that clients engage with.

 An extension of that is that, if you build your freelance training business around your personal reputation, people will expect to deal with you personally.
 While this is fine for solo freelancers, if you plan to develop a high growth business, expand your team, work with associates or even sell your training business one day, being known for your personal brand could be a hindrance.
 After all, if you are no longer part of the business or behind the scenes, does the business have the same value to customers who were drawn to your personal brand?
 If your vision for the future includes a wider team, you may want to concentrate on growing a business brand that has more scope for growth.